-(Mark One) ⊠ 1 1 (d) of the Securities Exchange Act of 1934 nded May 31, 2022 5(d) of the Securities Exchange Act of 1934 to to Con nmission file nu ımber: 000-22893. Γ SYSTEMS as specified in its charter) CALIFORNIA ate or other jurisdiction of orporation or organization) 94-2424084 (IRS Employer Identification Number) TERRACE, FREMONT, CA s of principal executive offices) 94539 (Zip Code) Registrant's telepho one number, inc cluding area code: (510) 623-9400 Securities regis stered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.01 per share AEHR The NASDAQ Capital Market Securities register ed pursuant to Section 12(g) of the Act: None by check mark if the registrant is a a well-known so easoned issuer, as defined in Rule 405 of the Securities Act.
-Indicate Securities A • not required to file reports pursuant to Section 13 or Section 15(d) of the the Securitie es Exchange Act of 1934 during th e preceding 12 d all reports required to be filed by Section 13 or 15(d) of months (or for such shorter period that the registrant was a filing requirements for the past 90 days. ☒ Yes ☐ No submitted p S-T ( $\S 232.405$ ted electronically every Interactive Data File required to be of this chapter) during the preceding 12 months (or for t such files).
-Yes No

-"accelerated filer," "smaller repor ting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act: Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company X Emerging growth company 0 00 1 ny, indicate by check mark if the regist ith any new or revised financial account the effectiveness of its internal co er the registrant has filed a report on a entrol over financial reporting under Se public accounting firm that prepared o ction 404(b) of the Sarbanes-Oxl Indicate by check mark wheth er the registrant is a shell company (as defined in Rule 12b-2 of the Exc change Act).
+(Mark One) ⊠ 1 1 (d) of the Securities Exchange Act of 1934 nded May 31, 2023 5(d) of the Securities Exchange Act of 1934 to Con nmission file nu ımber: 000-22893. ΓSYSTEMS (Exact nam e of registrant as specified in its charter) CALIFORNIA ate or other jurisdiction of propration or organization) 94-2424084 (IRS Employer Identification Number) TERRACE, FREMONT, CA s of principal executive offices) 94539 (Zip Code) Registrant's telepho one number, inc cluding area code: (510) 623-9400 Securities regis stered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.01 per share AEHR The NASDAQ Capital Market Securities register ed pursuant to Section 12(g) of the Act: None by check mark if the registrant is a l No ı well-known so easoned issuer, as defined in Rule 405 of the Securities Act.
+Indicate Securities Ac • not required to file reports pursuant to Section 13 or Section 15(d) of the the Securitie es Exchange Act of 1934 during th e preceding 12 d all reports required to be filed by Section 13 or 15(d) of months (or for such shorter period that the registrant was a filing requirements for the past 90 days. ⊠ Yes □ No submitted p S-T (§232.405 ted electronically every Interactive Data File required to be of this chapter) during the preceding 12 months (or for such files).
+Yes No accelerated filer, smaner reporti ng company, and emerging growth con ірапу III Kule 12D-2 of the E exchange Act: Large accelerate ed filer A cceler ated filer Non-accelerate d filer X Si maller reporting company X Emerging grow rth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □ Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \square Yes \square No mpensation rece eived by any of the s that required a recover during the relevant rec Indicate by che ck mark whethe r the registrant is a shell company (as defi ned in Rule 12b-2 of the Excl hange Act).